 Spread of COVID-19 in Libya

-Since the beginning of the pandemic until February 5th, 2023, a total of 507,162 infected people and 6,437 deaths have been reported in Libya.The total of 507,162 infected people currently represents 7.4 percent of the total population.
-The number of new infections during the seven days preceding February 5th, 2023, was 3, for a 7-day incidence of 0.0 cases per 100,000 population.
-Since the outbreak of the pandemic, this results in a mortality rate of about 1.3 percent in Libya.
+Since the beginning of the pandemic until June 4th, 2023, a total of 507,262 infected people and 6,437 deaths have been reported in Libya.The total of 507,262 infected people currently represents 7.4 percent of the total population.

 Current vaccination status